 I like to melt my chocolate for dipping in the microwave.
 It’s not only easy, but quick too!
 I’ve found that it’s best to microwave at 50% power in 30 second intervals, stirring in between.
 Then when it’s almost melted, you can take it out of the microwave and stir until it all melts through.
 This will prevent burning and give you that smooth and creamy texture that’s perfect for dipping.
-Click here for more tips and tricks for melting chocolate.
+You can also melt it in a double broiler if you have one.

 How to make chocolate covered strawberries

-- Dip each strawberry in chocolate, turning to coat all sides.
-Lift and let chocolate drip for a second, then place on baking sheet.
-Refrigerate 5-10 minutes, until chocolate has hardened.
+- DIP.
+Dip each strawberry in chocolate, turning to coat all sides.
+Lift and let chocolate drip for a second, then place on a lined baking sheet.
+Refrigerate 5-10 minutes, until hardened.

 Tips and tricks

-I’ve learned a few tricks of the trade from all the times that I’ve made these before. :) Check them out below.
+I’ve learned a few tricks of the trade from making them over the years:

-- Make sure your strawberries are completely 100% dry before you dip them.
+- Let dry completely.
+Make sure your strawberries are completely 100% dry before you dip them.
 Even a small droplet of water will make the chocolate not stick.